Xilinx/mlir-aie/AIEDialect.md

 for each core.
 The name of this file can be be specified using the 'elf_file' attribute.

+This op has an optional 'stackSize' attribute, to control the amount of memory (in bytes) reserved for the stack.
+The default value is 1024.
+The stack (and other data allocations) are always stored in the local core memory, to avoid conflicts with static data allocations in other cores.

 Examples:
 ```
 %tile = aie.tile(1, 1)